Colorado Military and Veterans Benefits

 Valid military retired ID card

-Once the Veteran and/ or military identifier has been added to a driver license or ID card, additional documentation is not required at renewal.
-Applications must be made in person at a Colorado Driver License office location.
+Once the Veteran or military identifier has been added to a driver license or ID card, additional documentation is not required at renewal.
+Applications must be made in person at a Colorado Driver License Office location.

 Colorado Driver License Office Directory

-Colorado Driver License Extensions and Renewals for Military Personnel: Colorado residents on active duty in the U.S. Armed Forces that are stationed outside Colorado are eligible for a free three year extension to their driver license.
-The request for extension must include a letter from the Service member's commanding officer or copies of military orders stating that they are on active duty and currently stationed outside the Colorado.
+Colorado Driver License Extensions for Service Members: Colorado resident Service members serving on active duty in the U.S. Armed Forces who are stationed outside Colorado are eligible for a free three year extension to their driver license.
+The request for extension must include a letter from the Service member's commanding officer or a copy of their military orders stating they are on active duty and currently stationed outside the Colorado.

 Driver licenses or ID cards that have been expired for more than one year cannot be renewed, these applicants will have to visit a Colorado driver license office and will be required to retest.

-Service members may request a 3-year extension by submitting Colorado Department of Revenue, Request for Duplicate Instruction Permit/ Driver License Form DR 2989 by mail to the address on the application or online at the Colorado Department of Revenue Online Driver License Renewal Portal.
+Service members may request a 3-year extension by submitting Colorado Department of Revenue, Request for an Extension of Driver License, Form DR 2342 by mail to the address on the application or online at the Colorado Department of Revenue, Request an Expiration Date Extension webpage.

-Colorado Driver License Exemption and Vehicle Registration for Nonresident Service Member and their Spouse: A Nonresident active duty Service member in the U.S. Armed Forces stationed in Colorado and their Spouse are not required to get a Colorado driver license if they have a valid license from another state.
+Colorado Driver License Exemption and Vehicle Registration for Nonresident Service Members and their Spouses: Nonresident active duty Service members serving in the U.S. Armed Forces stationed in Colorado and their Spouse are not required to get a Colorado driver license if they have a valid license from another state.

 Nonresident Service members may also choose to register their vehicles in Colorado and are not required to meet the residency requirements for vehicle registration.

-These license plates are available for passenger cars, trucks that do not exceed 16,000 pounds empty weight, noncommercial or recreation vehicles, motor homes, and motorcycles.
+These license plates are available for passenger cars, trucks that do not exceed 16,000 pounds (empty weight), noncommercial recreation vehicles, motor homes, and motorcycles.
 There is no limit on the number of plates that may be issued.
 All military and Veteran license plates use the Colorado Department of Revenue, Military License Plate Application Form DR 2002.